e271828e/Flight.jl/docs/notes/design/framework_spec.md

 - `h_xu` runs the lookup chain and the mode branch once; `f` is a three-field copy (`ω̇`, `ẋ_idle`, `ẋ_frc`).
 Under the orthodox split, `f` would reproduce essentially the whole `f_ode!` body — four lookups and the mode branch — ×4 RK stages per step.
-- `f_step!`'s transitions become Tier-1 events with mixed predicate/threshold guards
-  (§2.1); `fuel_available` becomes an ordinary port (state-derived at the fuel system, hence stage-1 — no loop).
+- `f_step!`'s transitions become boundary-detected events with mixed predicate/threshold guards (§2.1); `fuel_available` becomes an ordinary port (state-derived at the fuel system, hence stage-1 — no loop).
 - Forced publications: none — everything `f` reads was already in `PistonEngineY`.